shabeer-syed/ACEs/about.md

 -----------------------------------------------------------------
 We are passionate about using routinely recorded electronic health records (EHRs) as an instrument to advance health care, social justice and policy for families and young people affected by adversity.

-Whilst EHRs are readily available to organisations and researchers, there are often significant challenges in accessing and using EHRs to inform practice and policy.
+Whilst EHRs are readily available, there are significant challenges in accessing and using EHRs to inform practice and policy.
 EHRs are commonly stored in different databases, organisations and coding systems that can result in a complex and messy web of information, requiring specialist data management skills before it can be used.
 This becomes more complex when trying to study EHRs of families, which depends on accurate data linkage between parents and children.

 > **Our mission is to help improve the health of families and young people by enhancing the methodological standard, accessibility and utility of data-driven *think-family* approaches to studying adversity using EHRs.**